appbaseio/reactivesearch-shopify-plugin/README.md

 # ReactiveSearch Shopify Plugin

-This is the based code for the site-search plugin that's used for the [UI Builder](https://appbase.io/product/ui-builder/) search.
+This is the based code for the search and recommendations UI builder plugins that are part of [UI Builder](https://appbase.io/product/ui-builder/).
 It uses [ReactiveSearch](https://github.com/appbaseio/reactivesearch) under the hood.